margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * obey God

-"Not materially but spirituall we know Him as divine Mind, as Life, Truth, and Love.
+"Not materially but spiritually we know Him as divine Mind, as Life, Truth, and Love.
 We shall obey and adore in proportion as we apprehend the divine nature and love Him understandingly, warring no more over the corporeality, but rejoicing in the affluence of our God.
 Religion will then be of the heart and not of the head."

 * divine service - daily deeds

-"It is ad that the phrase divine service has come so generally to mean public worship instead of daily deeds."
+"It is sad that the phrase divine service has come so generally to mean public worship instead of daily deeds."

 * everyone helps each other grow and progress, man is infinitely progressing

-"The rich in spirit help the poor in one grand brotherhood, all having the same Principle, or Father; and blessed si that man who seeth his brother's need and supplieth it, seeking his own in another's good."
+"The rich in spirit help the poor in one grand brotherhood, all having the same Principle, or Father; and blessed is that man who seeth his brother's need and supplieth it, seeking his own in another's good."

 * Love - the vital part